elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 - `foundation.json` - This is where the genesis block's 33 million ELA is created(Note some ELA have been taken out of this account to other addresses for testing purposes)
 - `mainchain-miner-reward.json` - This is where the mining rewards from mainchain go
 - `preload/mainchains.json` - This is where the two mainchain addresses are located with 100,000 ELA and 100,000 ELA respectively
-- `preload/sidechains.json` - This is where the DID and Token sidechain addresses are located with 100,000 DID ELA and 100,000 TOKEN ELA respectively
+- `preload/sidechains.json` - This is where the DID and Token sidechain addresses are located with 100,000 DID ELA, 100,000 TOKEN ELA and 100,000 ETH ELA respectively

 ## Repos used to build